-Pokemon Scarlet and Violet are set to kick off Generation 9 of Pokemon, and with these games come our ninth trio of starter Pokemon.
+Pokemon Scarlet and Violet are set to kick off Generation 9.
+With these games come our ninth trio of starter Pokemon.
 As always, they are Grass, Water, and Fire type.
 Our choices this time around in the Paldea region are the Grass-type Sprigatito, the Water-type Quaxly, and the Fire-type Fuecoco.
-Over time, this article will be updated with more concrete information about which of the three starters is the best for grinding the main adventure and which one is the best competitive option.
-For now, I’d like to just give my thoughts about the general designs, and how they relate with the new region based on Spain.
+Over time, this article will be updated with more concrete information about which of the three Scarlet and Violet starters is the best for grinding through the open world adventure and which one is the best competitive option.

-We do know that Sprigatito has the Overgrow ability, common among Grass-type starters.
+Sprigatito has the Overgrow ability, common among Grass-type starters.
 This ability powers up Grass-type moves by 50 percent when the user is at or below one-third of its HP.
 The grass kitten’s personality is noted as being “capricious” and “attention-seeking.”
+It also tends to sulk if ignored by people.
 Sounds like your typical kitten to me.

 Naturally, as a Water-type starter, Quaxly will start out with the Torrent ability, powering up its Water-type moves in a pinch by 50 percent.
 Game Freak notes that Quaxly’s personality is “earnest and tidy.”
-I do greatly prefer the design of this mon over Ducklett, for sure, and while it’s probably never going to be the icon that first-generation Psyduck is, I can see the popularity for this little blue duck growing quickly on a lot of people, myself included.
+I do greatly prefer the design of this Pokemon over Ducklett, for sure.
+While it’s probably never going to be the icon that first-generation Psyduck is – and Psyduck and Golduck are in Scarlet and Violet – I can see the popularity for this little blue duck growing quickly on a lot of people, myself included.

-Honestly, the designs of all three starters are cute in their own ways.
-They may prove much more popular than those from some recent generations.
+Honestly, the designs of all three Scarlet and Violet starters are cute in their own ways.
+We’ll see how much their designs evolve, both literally and figuratively, in their second and third forms.
 Polygon went as far to call them “all perfect” in their reveal of the three starters.
 While I’m actually a huge fan of Scorbunny and Cinderace – Raboot not so much – I get why people outside of competitive play aren’t all that fond of Grookey and Sobble as they evolve.
 I think Inteleon is vastly underappreciated, except in the Trading Card Game where it can be nuts.
 Rillaboom is solid in competitive play, but you don’t see people rushing out to buy Rillaboom plush toys.
-I think from a marketing perspective, these starters are going to be a smash hit.

 Photo credits: The Pokemon Company